Lalaji Memorial Omega International School: Education system

-It was rated as the one of the top ten schools in India in year 2019, in the International Day cum Boarding school category as per the rankings of Education World.
+It was rated as one of the top ten schools in India in year 2019, in the International Day cum Boarding school category as per the rankings of Education World.

 One of the students of the school,Kaustav Mehta, was named in the merit list of global science video contest.
 The school also organises co-curricular activities in various streams.